vmware-tanzu/vsphere-tanzu-kubernetes-grid-image-builder/README.md

 ## Blog

-Refer to the blog post [Building Custom Tanzu Kubernetes Releases for vSphere with Tanzu](https://williamlam.com/2023/07/building-custom-tanzu-kubernetes-releases-tkr-for-vsphere-with-tanzu.html) for  step-by-step instructions on building custom Tanzu Kubernetes releases for use with vSphere with Tanzu.
+Refer to the blog post [Building Custom Tanzu Kubernetes Releases for vSphere with Tanzu](https://williamlam.com/2023/07/building-custom-tanzu-kubernetes-releases-tkr-for-vsphere-with-tanzu.html) for  step-by-step instructions on building custom Tanzu Kubernetes releases for use with TKG on Supervisor.

 ## Debugging